On framings of links in 3-manifolds: Introduction

 \section{Introduction}

-We show that the only way to change the framing of a knot in an oriented $3$-manifold by ambient isotopy is when the manifold has a properly embedded non-separating $S^2$.
-More precisely the only change of framing is by the light bulb trick as illustrated in the Figure \ref{lbl}.
+We show that the only way to change the framing of a link in an oriented $3$-manifold by ambient isotopy is when the manifold has a properly embedded non-separating $S^2$.
+More precisely the only change of framing is by the light bulb trick as illustrated in Figures \ref{lbl} and \ref{linklbl}.
 Here the change of framing is very local (takes part in $S^2\times [0,1]$ embedded in the manifold) and is related to the fact that the fundamental group of $SO(3)$ is $\mathbb{Z}_2$.
-Furthermore, we use the fact that $3$-manifolds possess spin structures given by the parallelization of their tangent bundles.
+Furthermore, we use the fact that $3$-manifolds possess spin structures given by the parallelization of their tangent bundles to show that the framing can only be changed by an even number of full twists.
 We give a short outline of the history of the problem in Subsection \ref{history}.

 In Section 2 we introduce the following preliminary material from $3$-dimensional topology: incompressible surfaces, mapping class groups of $3$-manifolds, and Dehn homeomorphisms.
-In Section 3 we prove our main results (see Theorems \ref{mainresult} and \ref{Link}).
-Furthermore, we extend our main results to non-compact $3$-manifolds.
+In Section 3 we prove our main result (see Theorem \ref{Link}).
+Furthermore, we extend our main result to non-compact $3$-manifolds.
 Our main tools are various results of D. McCullough about mapping class groups of $3$-manifolds.
 The use of the Papakyriakopoulos' Loop theorem \cite{papaloop} and its generalization to the annulus, proved by Waldhausen in \cite {genloop}, is in the background of the proof as it was used by McCullough to prove Theorem \ref{mccullough2006-1}.
 Additionally, in Subsection \ref{spinandframing} we use spin structures on $3$-manifolds to show that the framing of a knot or a link cannot be changed by an odd number of full twists.
 For an introduction to spin structures from the point of view used in this paper, we refer the reader to \cite{ssandspin} and \cite{spinstructure}.

 In Section 4 we describe the ramifications of our results in the context of skein modules, for example, the framing skein module, $q$-homology skein module, and the Kauffman bracket skein module.
+In particular, we compute the exact structure of the framing skein module of links in an oriented $3$-manifold.